jeanny4sonne/LLM-assisted-SR/cochrane-ai-screening/docs/validation_report.md

 - Records needing manual review: 116/4,415 (2.6%)

 ## Extra from author:
-YG: For insulin review, all included studies had primary references, which were found in AI screening method.
-It even detected the four studies excluded by human screening and we didn't include those four for performance metrics; For GLP-1 RA review, tirzepatide had 9 included studies, liraglutide had 24 included studies, semaglutide had 18 included studies.
-Except one record (ROMANCE trial) being not found, AI method detected all the primary refereces.
+YG: For insulin review, all included trials could be found by the AI screening method.
+It even detected four previously included studies which were excluded by human screening.
+However, we didn't include those four for performance calculation; For GLP-1 RA review, AI method detected all except one (ROMANCE trial).